 The Organization allows use of Humanitarian Use Devices (HUD) at JHM.
-It is recognized that a HUD is intended to benefit patients by treating or diagnosing a disease or condition that affects fewer than 4,000 individuals in the United States per year.
+It is recognized that a HUD is intended to benefit patients by treating or diagnosing a disease or condition that affects not more than 8,000 individuals in the United States per year.
 A HUD is approved for marketing through an HDE application.
-An HDE application is a Pre-Marketing Approval application that is not required to contain clinical data demonstrating "effectiveness'' (defined under (21 CFR 860.(e)(1).)
+An HDE application is a Pre-Marketing Approval application that is not required to contain clinical data demonstrating "effectiveness'' (as defined under (21 CFR 860.7 (e)(1).)
 The FDA may grant HUD designation to a device which meets the criteria in 21 CFR 814.102, and marketing approval for an HUD device through a Humanitarian Device Exemption (HDE).
 Only HUDs with approved HDEs may be used at JHM.
-An investigator must apply for and receive JHM IRB review before a HUD may be used, either under a protocol or on a case-by-case basis.
+An investigator must apply for and receive JHM IRB approval before a HUD may be used, either under a protocol or on a case-by-case basis.

-FDA regulations do not require use of an IRB approved consent form for use of a HUD when the HUD is used according to the marketed HDE indications.
+FDA regulations do not require use of an IRB-approved consent form for use of a HUD when the HUD is used according to the marketed HDE indications.
 The JHM IRBs may issue an Information Sheet to be presented to patients when JHM IRB approval is granted.
 If an emergency situation exists such that it would not be possible to obtain informed consent prior to the use of the HUD, the physician shall provide the patient with written information about the device following the use or procedure and notify the IRB of such use.

-Off Label Use of a HUD with JHM IRB Approval
+Off-Label Use of a HUD with JHM IRB Approval

 Emergency Use of a HUD without time for JHM IRB Approval

-In an emergency situation, if a physician determines that either JHM IRB approval, or concurrence from an IRB Chair, cannot be obtained in time to prevent serious harm or death to a patient, a HUD may be administered without prior approval by the JHM IRB, or concurrence of the IRB Chair.
+In an emergency situation, if a physician determines that either JHM IRB approval, or concurrence from an IRB Chair, cannot be obtained in time to prevent serious harm or death to a patient, a HUD may be used in treatment without prior approval by the JHM IRB, or concurrence of the IRB Chair.
 In such cases, the physician must notify the IRB by submitting an eIRB application within 5 days of the use.
 In this application the physician must describe the condition of the patient involved, the date on which the use of the HUD occurred, and the reason for the use.